State-Based Approaches to Address Child and Youth Trafficking

 Through the Louisiana Child and Youth Trafficking Collaborative Accessibility Initiative and Louisiana State Act 662, the Louisiana Improving Outcomes team allocates 2.5 million dollars annually for the expansion of state-wide care coordination services.
 The funding also supports 19 regional navigators who coordinate trafficking-specific multidisciplinary teams providing services to minor victims of human trafficking.

-Ohio State Highlight
+Nebraska State Highlight